Staff and Volunteers – COVID-19 and your Personal Data

 - Our “purposes” for processing your personal information have not changed

-- Any personal data processing we need to carry out in order to set up and run this new service, will have a lawful basis
+- Any personal data processing we need to carry out in order to set up and run this new service, will have a lawful basis to comply with UK legislation.

 - We will continue to protect your data and will store and use it securely